General questions about the KB web collection

 If a website contains personal data, it will probably only be accessible to authorised visitors through a login procedure.
 Our harvester can only download public pages, i.e. that can be found by the harvester as well as being downloadable.
 So privacy-sensitive information will not be archived this way.

-Are shopping carts and fill-in forms still usable within the Web Archive?
+Are shopping carts and fill-in forms still usable within the web collection?

 An archive version is a self-contained unit and no longer has contact with the original server, which means there is a lack of interactivity and it is not possible to use shopping carts and fill-in forms.